wayneyeye/frontend-nanodegree-mobile-portfolio/README.md

 ### Below are the optimizations applied to the index.html
 - 1. Grunt the network-consuming images (pizzeria).
+- 2. Set media query for the stylesheet (print.css) dedicated for printing purpose.

 ####Part 2: Optimize Frames per Second in pizza.html